all-contributors/all-contributors/docs/overview.md

 > Use the project README (or another prominent public documentation page in the project) to recognize the contributions of members of the project community.

 People are giving of themselves and their free time to contribute to open source projects in so many ways.
-Everyone should be praised for all their contributions (code or not).
+Everyone should be praised for their contributions (code or not).

 ## The All Contributors Table
 Below is an example of how using the all-contributors spec table can recognize all contributors